ssoheilmhd/vault-practices/backup/README.md

 The above documentation has been tested on migration from Vault version 1.14.8 to 1.20.3 with successful results.
 Please note that significant investment has been made in the Vault command behavior within these scripts, so careful attention should be paid to the source version, target version, and system Vault command version.

-### Support

-For issues and questions related to these migration scripts, please contact the development team.